JPETTomography/j-pet-format-converter/README.md

 To open a .dcm file use the FILE menu:\
 File > Import File(specify) > DICOM 3.0 via (X)MedCon.

-It uses a very useful tool called (X)MedCon, which can be downloaded from repositories and used alone to open DICOM files (but Amide provides better visualization).
+Amide uses a very useful tool called [(X)MedCon](http://xmedcon.sourceforge.net/), which can be downloaded from project's website or system's repositories, and it can be used alone to open DICOM files (but Amide provides better visualization).

+To install (X)MedCon on Debian/Ubuntu/Linux Mint from repositories:
+>sudo apt-get install xmedcon

+In order to open DICOM file from Terminal, use command:
+>xmedcon -f name_of_file.dcm

+(X)MedCon has many other options and supported formats, see project's documentation for details.